Texas Jack Vermillion

-John Oberland Vermillion (c.
-1845–1921), also known as "Texas Jack" or later as "Shoot-Your-Eye-Out Vermillion", was a gunfighter of the Old West known for his participation in the Earp Vendetta Ride and his later association with Soapy Smith.
+John Wilson Vermillion (c.
+1842–1911), also known as "Texas Jack" or later as "Shoot-Your-Eye-Out Vermillion", was a gunfighter of the Old West known for his participation in the Earp Vendetta Ride and his later association with Soapy Smith.

 Early life

-Vermillion was born in about 1845 in Culpeper County, Virginia.
-He fought in the Civil War for the Union after enlisting in Ohio.
+Vermillion was born in about 1842 in Culpeper County, Virginia.
+He fought for the Confederacy during the civil war, serving in the 2nd Tennessee Cavalry.

 Out West

 Vermillion wound up in Kansas in the late 1870s.
 From Dodge City, Kansas, he went to Tombstone, Arizona (Arizona Territory), where he possibly previously knew the Earps and Doc Holliday.
 He was listed by Virgil Earp as special policeman (i.e., deputy city policeman) June 22, 1881.
 This is the day of the large Tombstone fire of 1881, with which Virgil had to cope as acting city marshal; the date suggests that Vermillion was one of the extra men Virgil hired to help cope with looting, during and after the disaster.